TokisanGames/Terrain3D/doc/docs/platforms.md

 ## Compatibility

-The OpenGLES 3.0 Compatibility renderer is supported from Terrain3D 0.9.3 with Godot 4.3.
-There is partial support for Godot 4.2.
+The OpenGLES 3.0 Compatibility renderer is mostly supported from Terrain3D 0.9.3 though there are some caveats with Godot 4.2 and 4.3.

+**Both versions**

 * If using a custom override shader, we add a special COMPATIBILITY_DEFINES block to your shader that will allow certain features to work properly (eg the fma() function).
 We remove this block from your shader if you switch back to Mobile or Forward.
 It is normal to receive a shader dump in your console during this transition, but it should not repeat every start, once saved.